gegbo/tips-calculator/README.md

 Describe any challenges encountered while building the app.

 When I started the project, I couldn't figure out why my app only showed in the upper left hand corner of the simulator (depsite me changing the zoom levels).
 The only way that I fixed it was changing the simulator from iPhone 6 and iPhone 5 and lower.
 Moreover, when I was initially building the calculator (by watching the video provided), some of the code syntax was not updated so I had to look online to find the updated Swift 2.1 syntax.
+Lastly, whenever i clicked around in my iOS simulator, it would produce black spots for some unknown reason

 ## License